 6. If you’re white, then you’re rich!

 Huh!
 Not all white people are rich; this is a hangover of the American occupation.
-We’ve had complete independence since 1946 people, get the grip!
+We’ve had complete independence since 1946 people, get a grip!
 Western countries have a range of incomes and living standards just like we do.
 If everyone was rich, who would clean the streets, or do menial tasks that no one else wants to do?
 Ahh western-style economics, making sure we always have someone poor enough to sweep the streets!

 The only real difference is the higher value of their currency in the world, which just makes their own countries very expensive to live in and other countries cheaper to visit!
 But this only works if they earn money in one of the expensive countries.
 It’s the same logic anywhere.
-And yes, poverty does exist in western countries, it just doesn’t the same impact in a news headline as a photo of a small brown child with flies on her face!
+And yes, poverty does exist in western countries, it just doesn’t have the same impact in a news headline as a photo of a small brown child with flies on her face!

 7. Only desperate Filipinas are dating Foreigners!